Whether you’re getting a new air conditioner or looking to maximize your current one, getting it level is important.

 How to Level an Air Conditioner Pad

-Leveling an air conditioner pad takes expertise.
-It’s typically not a job you’ll want to try on your own, because your air conditioner may need to be temporarily disconnected.
-This requires the assistance of a certified HVAC technician.
+Leveling an air conditioner pad requires expertise.
+It’s typically not a job you’ll want to try on your own, because your air conditioner might need to be temporarily disconnected.
+This requires the assistance of a certified HVAC tech.

-If you’re worried your air conditioner is sinking and creating problems, give B & G HVAC a call at 641-316-3360.
+If you think your air conditioner is sinking and causing problems, give B & G HVAC a call at 641-316-3360.
 We’ll check your air conditioner for any damage and then determine the best way to get it level again.